petyosi/react-virtuoso/site/docs/getting-started.md

 - Supports headers and footers.
 - Can **pin the first `N` items** to the top of the list.

-To start, install `rect-virtuoso` in your React project.
+To start, install `react-virtuoso` in your React project.
 The package exports the `Virtuoso`, `GroupedVirtuoso`, and `VirtuosoGrid` components.

 ```bash
 npm install react-virtuoso